MinaProtocol/mina/docs/test_dsl_spec.md

-ALTERNATIVE TEST: keep two partitions separate with a fixed topology, with 1-2 intermediate nodes bridging the networks, then take the other bridge offline temporarily and then have them rejoin the network without topologoical restrictions and see if the chains reconverge
+ALTERNATIVE TEST: keep two partitions separate with a fixed topology, with 1-2 intermediate nodes bridging the networks, then take the other bridge offline temporarily and then have them rejoin the network without topological restrictions and see if the chains reconverge

 ##### Basic Hard Fork Test